ajhayden/TechnicalInterviewCourse/Class_09_Backend_Interviews/Practice/answers.md

 12. Define “stack” and “heap.”
 What is a stack overflow?
 13. How does an array differ from a stack?
 14. What is the difference between FIFO and LIFO?
+    - FIFO stands for first in first out.
+A queue is an example of the FIFO principle.
+Elements are placed in a queue and the first element place in the queue is the next to be removed.
+LIFO stands for last in first out.
+A stack is an example of the LIFO principle.
+Elements are placed on the stack and the most recently placed element is the element next removed from a stack.

 15. What is and what are the benefits of using an queue?

 **Framework Questions**

 1. What does REST stand for?
-2. What is the ACID property of a system?
+    - REST stands for Representational State Transfer.
+After a client requests a resource, a RESTful API will transfer a representation of the state of the requested resource to the client.

-3. What are the DRY and DIE principles?
+2. What are the DRY and DIE principles?
 Give an example
-4. Name some best practices for RESTful API design?
+3. Name some best practices for RESTful API design?
-5. What is an MVC framework?
+4. What is an MVC framework?
 Pros and cons?
-6. What is an MVVM framework?
+5. What is an MVVM framework?
 Pros and cons?
-7. What is CAP theorem?
+6. What is CAP theorem?
+    -
-8. What does SOLID mean?
+7. What does SOLID mean?
+    - SOLID is a collection of five common software design principles.
+The acronym stands for Single Responsibility Property, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, and Dependency Inversion Principle.
+        - Single Responsibility Property: Every class and module should only have one responsibilty.
+        - Open-Closed Principle: Classes should be built in a way that one does not need to change the class, but just extend the class.
+        - Liskov Substitution Principle: Every derived class should be substitutable for its parent class.
+        - Interface Segregation Principle: It is better to have a lot of smaller interfaces than a few larger interfaces.
+        - Dependency Inversion Principle: This principle offers a way to decouple software modules.
+Developers should depend on abstractions (use of intefaces), not on concretions (direct use of classes).
-9. What is Agile development?
+8. What is Agile development?

 **Language Questions**